 As a result, most are looking for candidates whose resumes line up well with the open position they’re trying to fill.
 If your resume is generic, chances are that it will be rejected.
-Instead, hiring managers will focus on your rivals’ resumes – rivals who took the time to create a properly targeted resume.
+Instead, hiring managers will focus on your competition’s resumes–rivals who took the time to create a properly targeted resume.

 Those customization efforts can ensure that your resume has the right tone and detail to present you as the right candidate for the job.

 Fortunately, you won’t need to create each resume from scratch.
 In fact, you should avoid that option–it takes way too long and doesn’t dramatically increase your chances of getting an interview.

-Instead, you should create one generic resume that contains all the information you need to apply for any job in your field.
+Instead, you should create one flexible resume that contains all the information you need to apply for any job in your field.
 You can then use that general resume as a template for any tailored resume you need.
-Simply select the relevant details for your targeted resume, and update information as needed.
+Simply select the relevant details for your current resume version, and update information as needed.
 That way, you don’t have to rewrite everything every time you apply for a job.